hummingbot/hummingbot-site/docs/developers/connectors/index.md

 !!! note
-    The information below are for developers building `spot` and `perpetual` connectors that integrate directly into the Hummingbot client.
+    The information below are for developers building `spot` and `perp` connectors that integrate directly into the Hummingbot client.
 For information on developing `gateway` connectors that use [Gateway](/gateway), see [Building Gateway Connectors](/gateway/adding-dex-connectors).

 ## Exchange API Requirements